davidefiocco/theclown/README.md

 A toy/vibecoded Rust interpreter written in Python.

 Uses [tree-sitter-rust](https://github.com/tree-sitter/tree-sitter-rust) for parsing and Python's structural pattern matching (`match`/`case`) for AST walking.
-The interpreter runs a meaningful subset of Rust — enough for recursion, control flow, move semantics, and tuples — in a single ~700-line file.
+The interpreter runs a meaningful subset of Rust — enough for structs, match expressions, Option types, recursion, control flow, and move semantics — in a single-file interpreter.

 Named after kRusty the Clown.
-Inspired by pydantic's [monty](https://github.com/pydantic/monty), which interprets a Python subset in Rust. theclown goes the other way: it interprets Rust in Python 🤡.
+Inspired by pydantic's [monty](https://github.com/pydantic/monty), which compiles a Python subset using Rust. theclown goes the other way: it interprets Rust in Python 🤡.

 ## Quickstart